Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 Matthew Blair - Tudor, Pickering, Holt & Co.
 Securities, Inc.

-I was hoping you could provide an update on building products?
+I was hoping you could provide an update on building products.
 I think this segment has historically run well below overall capacity utilization, but we're seeing some pretty good housing numbers this year.
 Any update here on just how much this area contributed to your Vinyls results in the quarter?

 Mark Steven Bender - Westlake Chemical Corp.

-Well, it has been a consistent performer and I think as you think about our building products business, you're right, we have seen strength in the building construction businesses and that we get the appropriate pull through in our exterior businesses, as well as our pipes and fittings businesses.
+Well, it has been a consistent performer and I think, as you think about our building products business, you're right, we have seen strength in the building construction businesses and then we get the appropriate pull-through in our exterior businesses, as well as our pipes and fittings businesses.
 And it is an important contributor in the overall Vinyls business, though relative to the contribution from caustic and PVC a smaller contributor, but nevertheless an important contributor.

 Matthew Blair - Tudor, Pickering, Holt & Co.
 Securities, Inc.